 Advice to prospective history students: “I have never regretted choosing history; I am living my passion and my dream.
 If history is your passion, pursue it!”

-• late medieval piety, Renaissance Humanism, Protestant and Catholic Reformations, Baroque Absolutism and early Enlightenment with a particular emphasis on Central Europe.
+Late medieval piety, Renaissance Humanism, Protestant and Catholic Reformations, Baroque Absolutism, and the early Enlightenment with a particular emphasis on Central Europe.

-• Book: A House Divided: Wittelsbach Confessional Court Cultures in the Holy Roman Empire, c.
+A House Divided: Wittelsbach Confessional Court Cultures in the Holy Roman Empire, c.
 1550-1650.
-Studies in Medieval and Reformation Traditions, no. 1150.
-Leiden: Brill Academic Publishers, 2010.
+Studies in Medieval and Reformation Traditions.
+Leiden: Brill, 2010.